foxBMS/foxBMS-documentation/doc/sphinx/getting_started/flashing/flashing.rst

 .. _housing_flash:
 .. figure:: ./foxbms_housing.jpg
     :width: 100 %

     |master| housing

 Connectors are available, shown in :numref:`Fig. %s <foxbmsfront_quickstart_flash>`, which presents all the connectors of the |master|.

 .. _foxbmsfront_quickstart_flash:
 .. figure:: ./foxbms_front.png
     :width: 100 %

     Front view of the |master| indicating the location of each header

-For this section on flashing, only the connector "Supply" is needed.
+For this section on flashing, only the connector ``Supply`` is needed.

 -----------------------------
 Supply of the |master|